s-victor/TinyPedal/docs/customization.md

 Note, brake maximum thickness (for percentage wear calculation) is retrieved at the moment when car leaves garage or has brake repaired or changed.
 Reloading a preset or restarting APP in the middle of a running stint could result wrong maximum thickness and percentage wear calculation, which should be avoided.

-    brake_failure_thickness
+    front_brake_failure_thickness, rear_brake_failure_thickness
 Manually set millimeter thickness threshold at brake failure, this setting affects brake thickness readings and overall brake wear calculation.
 For example, if brake thickness is `40`mm, and brake failure thickness is `25`mm, then effective thickness is 40 - 25 = 15mm.

 Note, brake failure thickness threshold data is not available from game API, it may require testing to find out, and may vary from vehicle to vehicle.
+Front brake failure thickness threshold can be different from rear brake.
 Thickness threshold value should not exceed brake maximum thickness, otherwise brake wear readings will not be displayed correctly.

     show_remaining
 Show total remaining brake in percentage that changes color according to wear.